 They were seeking sensations, and watching people flinch at the sights of their bold stunts gave them just that.

-They call themselves mat rempit, and they have formed their own place in the country though with little to none acceptance from the citizens.
+They call themselves mat rempit, and they have formed their own place in the country though with little to no acceptance from the citizens.

 How locals define mat rempit